ichisemasashi/Nim_in_action/nimprogramming/tmp.md

 do exactly what was hoped for by its creators is called debugging.
-That term is still a legacy from the very first computers in the 50s, where logical circuits were built by mechanical relays, for example a logical [and]{.term} operation was built by two relays in series connection.
+That term is still a legacy from the very first computers in the 50s, where logical circuits were built by mechanical relays, for example a logical [and] operation was built by two relays in series connection.
 To let the current flow, both of them would have to be in the conducting state.
 And it was told that sometimes insects walked onto the electric contacts of the relays and blocked them.
 Today, misbehavior of computer